pressjitsu/pj-page-cache-red/README.md

 sudo apt-get install redis-server
 ```

-This fork of the original package is beeing actively rewritten to use a redis package instead of the PECL extension.
-My most important plan is to add an interface to hint the current dependency injection.
+This fork of the original package is being actively refactored to use a Redis package instead of the Redis PECL extension and to add some test coverage.
+My most important plan is to add an interface to hint the current dependency injection, and add more tests.

 Make sure your Redis server has enough memory allocated to store your cached pages.
 The plugin compresses cached pages using gzip to lower memory usage.
 We recommend anywhere from 16 mb allocated just for page caching.
 Increase according to your hit-rate.
 We also recommend disabling flushing Redis cache to disk, and the `allkeys-lru` eviction policy to ensure the server can make more room for new cached pages by evicting older ones.
 Here is a sample extract from the redis.conf file: